Get Today in Masonic History into your Inbox. Sign up today for one of our email lists!

 William Rufus Blake was a Canadian stage actor.

-Blake was born in Halifax, Nova Scotia during 1805.
+Blake was born in England on September 18th 1797.
 He was baptized on December 5th, 1805.
+At the age of thirty he emigrated to Canada.

-In 1863 Blake fell ill while portraying Sir Peter Teazle in School for Scandal.
-He would pass away the next day on April 22nd, 1863.
+In 1863 it is believed Blake had a stroke.
+At the time he was protrying Sir Peter Teazle in School for Scandal.
+He passed away the next day on April 22nd, the cause of death listed is paralysis.

 Blake was a member of Independent Royal Arch Lodge No. 2 in New York City, New York.